Sumithaanandhan/waste-classification/README.md

 └── .gitignore

+⚠️ Note:
-⚠️ The dataset folder garbage-dataset/ is NOT uploaded to GitHub because it is too large.
+The garbage-dataset/ folder is not uploaded to GitHub due to size limitations.

 🧰 Tools & Technologies Used